SpencerEpp/theatre-db-demo/README.md

 6. Deploy Railway:
     a) Go to [https://railway.app](https://railway.app)
-    b) Create a new project and deploy it from your GitHub repo
+    b) Create a new project and deploy it from your GitHub repo (main.py should be in project root folder)
+    c) Set the start command in repo settings on railway: python main.py
+    d) In the same settings you can generate URL or supply your own domain
-    c) Add a **MySQL Plugin** to the project
+    e) Add a **MySQL Plugin** to the project
-    d) Go to your Flask service in Railway → `Variables` and add:
+    f) Go to your Flask service in Railway → `Variables` and add:
         ```
         MYSQLHOST = ${mysql.MYSQLHOST}
         MYSQLUSER = ${mysql.MYSQLUSER}
         MYSQLPASSWORD = ${mysql.MYSQLPASSWORD}
         MYSQLDATABASE = ${mysql.MYSQLDATABASE}
         MYSQLPORT = ${mysql.MYSQLPORT}
         ```
-    e) Set the start command: python app.py
+    g) Deploy the project

-7. Load the Database Schema (via Railway CLI + DBeaver):
+7. Load the Database Schema (via Railway CLI):
-    a) Run command in bash not venv: npm install -g @railway/cli
+    a) Run command in bash not venv: npm install -g @railway/cli (if not already installed)
     b) Run command in bash: railway login
     c) Run command in bash: railway link
     d) Run command in bash: railway connect mysql
-        > This will say: `Connected to mysql plugin on port 12345` — leave this terminal open!
+     — leave this terminal open!

 8. Run the schema file:
     - Run command in bash: mysql -h nozomi.proxy.rlwy.net -u root -p **** --port 43504 --protocol=TCP railway